manwar/perlweeklychallenge-club/challenge-276/atschneid/README.md

 For my C solution, I spent some time trying to get glib.c running on macOS before deciding an array of size 24 (or 240, or 2400, ...) really shouldn't be a problem in C, but since hashmaps are easy in Perl, do what's easy.

 I had to `no warnings 'uninitialized';` since I have `use warnings; use strict;` above, and here I want to treat unseen keys as having value 0.
 That surprised me a little since apparently we can increment uninitialized values without issue, but I can see some sense in it.
-The latter case is surely much more common, and would seem much more likely to be the intended behavior.
+The latter case is surely much more common, and would seem more likely to be intended behavior, not a bug.

 ### Prolog

-I spent much time hacking together a series of of helper functions to shoehorn my Perl algorithm into Prolog, but seemingly every step I had to iterate completely through a list, so there was surely no savings to be had using an *efficient* algorithm.
+I spent much time hacking together a series of of helper functions to shoehorn my Perl algorithm into Prolog, but at seemingly every step I had to iterate completely through a list, so there was surely no savings to be had using an *efficient* algorithm.
 Largely to blame is my insistence on writing for GProlog.
 Maybe next time around I'll target SWI-Prolog, the Rolls Royce of implementations.

 Anyway, I decided to do the loop inside a loop approach, and coded this up in about 5 minutes.
 The outer loop takes the head of a list and calls the inner loop function to find how many reciprocals it has within the tail of the list